MzzuMrz/wld-mini-app/README.md

 ## 📱 Testing on Mobile

-To test your Mini App directly on your phone, expose your app publicly using NGROK.
+To test your voting app directly on your phone, expose your app publicly using NGROK.

 ### 🚀 Using NGROK